 Despite these problems however Spider-Man TAS is still a classic and a very important series overall.

 It had a very strong cast.
 Christopher Daniel Barnes is probably my favourite Spider-Man.
-I think he really captured the characters humour more than many other actors which is an important part of the character.
+I think he really captured the characters humour more than many other actors which is one of the most important parts of the character.

 Added to that the series also benefited from having Roscoe Lee Brown as the Kingpin of crime.
 His rich, velvety voice was just perfect for the suave, debonair villain, whilst acclaimed voice actors Neil Ross, Hank Azaria, Mark Hamill and David Warner also made up the show’s cast as the Green Goblin, Venom, the Hobgoblin and Doctor Landon respectively.